 The Perfume Manufacturing Process

 Making a perfume involves collecting ingredients, extracting oils, blending, aging and quality control.
 Almost like a fine wine, a lot of work and time go into producing a perfume.
-What’s especially interesting is that many of the methods from ancient times can be found today.
+What’s especially interesting is that many of the methods from ancient times are used by popular perfume brands today.

 Of course, the techniques and mixtures have been finetuned and perfected by scientists and other professionals, but some procedures are very similar to their early counterparts, such as expression.
 Keep reading for all you need to know about the perfume manufacturing process!